 Blueprint’s 170+ Course helps students achieve the heights of LSAT success with live virtual classroom instruction, personalized assignments, and 1:1 guidance from an LSAT coach.

-The course features 75 hours of live instruction, with classes that meet twice per week.
-All classes are taught by two of Blueprint’s expert instructors, all of whom scored a 170 or higher on their own LSAT.
+The course features 60 hours of live, instructor-led classes that meet two or three per week.
+These classes are taught by two of Blueprint’s expert instructors, all of whom scored a 170 or higher on their own LSAT.
 Enrollment and class schedules are based on official LSAT test dates, helping students stay focused and on track with mastering the skills they need to ace the exam.

 Weekly check-ins with an LSAT coach also help students stay on track.
 These 1:1 sessions allow students to ask in-depth questions, review areas of concern, and get additional support on their LSAT prep journey.
 Blueprint also helps students customize their prep experience with a personalized study planner to help them focus on their weaknesses and polish their strengths as they progress through the course.

-Students in Blueprint’s 170+ Course also get eight months of online access to practice exams, 9000 LSAT practice questions with detailed explanations, and a strategy guidebook.
+Students in Blueprint’s 170+ Course also get six months of online access to practice exams, 7,000+ LSAT practice questions with detailed explanations, and downloadable strategy guides.

 What We Didn’t Like

-At $2199, Blueprint’s 170+ Course is one of the pricier prep programs on our list, which may make it inaccessible to some students.
-(Although we like that the terms for the guarantee are easily accessible and clearly stated, not hidden in the fine print.)
-For the price, it would be beneficial if Blueprint offered some type of free trial or sample class as a way to test out the program before committing the time and money.
+At $1,899, Blueprint’s 170+ Course is one of the pricier prep programs on our list, which may make it inaccessible to some students.
+A free sample class is available though, allowing you to test out the program before committing all the necessary time and money.

 What Test Takers Are Saying

-Blueprint has a 4.7-star rating on Trustpilot.
-Eighty-six percent of reviews give the test prep service 5 stars.
-Many reviewers praise Blueprint’s instructors for being engaging and supportive instructors.
+Blueprint has a 4.6-star rating on Trustpilot.
+86% of reviews give the test prep service five stars, with many reviewers praising Blueprint’s instructors for being engaging and supportive.
 Writes one reviewer, “Between the engaging and fun methods of presenting the material, supportive and committed instructors, and added resources and detailed explanations, this is the best course on the market.”

 Pricing